 I have always been driven to learn and create.
 I love and appreciate music, design, architecture, history, socializing, and great food.
 I am self-taught in everything I excel in and made the decision to focus on doing what I do well and what I enjoy.
 Here is a little timeline demonstrating how I ended up here.

 I was born in Torrington, Connecticut at a time when it was a thriving town full of great architecture and family-owned businesses.
 According to my first-grade report card, I was a prolific social butterfly (nothing has changed) and couldn't prioritize (happy to report that has changed).
 My love of music began immediately.
 I could expertly belt out Close to You by The Carpenters on command and had the lyrics to every song on Goodbye Yellow Brick Road memorized by age five.

 It was a long and winding road that included two elementary schools, three high schools, and three colleges.
 During these 20 years I moved over 12 times and while it wasn't ideal, these experiences gave me the ability to fit into almost any environment.
 My childhood activities were gymnastics, swimming and equestrian sports.
-My first real job was at bank.
+My first real job was at a bank.
 I was hired to work in the financial services department and was ultimately responsible for managing the bank's cash position (at 18 years old).
 While I was acquiring my higher education, I worked for the Connecticut Department of Education, administering a municipal bond funded loan program.

 I moved to Winston-Salem, North Carolina, and went to work for a dynamic privately-owned commercial real estate development group (which became the largest REIT in the Southeast).
 Although I was hired as an assistant, I very quickly worked my way up to Director of Lease Administration.
 I was transferred to their newly opened Charlotte division to help them hit the ground running.
 In the South, sports are inescapable, so I became a reluctant Panthers fan, joined a co-ed flag football team, and spent a lot of time on Lake Norman.